-The Vilcek Foundation mourns the passing of Chief Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit.
+The Vilcek Foundation mourns the passing of Judge Robert A. Katzmann of the U.S. Court of Appeals for the Second Circuit.
 A thoughtful jurist, author, and humanitarian, Judge Katzmann was guided by a deep respect for civics and government, and by his profound empathy.
 He is particularly remembered for his resolute commitment to provide quality legal representation—and dignity—to immigrants in the halls of justice.

-“An intellectual and moral giant, Chief Judge Robert Katzmann was a humble, generous, and scrupulously ethical person,” said Jan Vilcek, CEO and Chairman of the Vilcek Foundation.
+“An intellectual and moral giant, Judge Robert Katzmann was a humble, generous, and scrupulously ethical person,” said Jan Vilcek, CEO and Chairman of the Vilcek Foundation.
 “His premature passing has created a huge void.”

 Katzmann grew up in Queens, New York, passionate about government and civics from a young age, empowered by the lessons he received from his father (an immigrant from Germany) and from his maternal grandparents (immigrants from Russia).
 Both families emigrated to the United States from their countries of origin in pursuit of freedom from oppression.

 “I learned from an early age not to take things for granted,” Judge Katzmann said, emphasizing “not to take this country for granted.”

 He would go on to receive his bachelor’s degree from Columbia College before earning his master’s and PhD in government from Harvard University and a Juris Doctor from Yale Law School.
 He then clerked for Judge Hugh H. Bownes of the U.S. Court of Appeals before joining the Brookings Institution.
 In 1999, Katzmann was appointed to the U.S. Court of Appeals for the Second Circuit by President Bill Clinton.
 From 2013 to 2020, he served as the court’s chief judge.